Ciantic/VirtualDesktopAccessor/README.markdown

 Download the VirtualDesktopAccessor.dll from directory x64\Release\VirtualDesktopAccessor.dll in the repository.
 This DLL works only on 64 bit Windows 10.

+You probably first need the [VS 2015 runtimes vc_redist.x64.exe and/or vc_redist.x86.exe](https://www.microsoft.com/en-us/download/details.aspx?id=48145), if they are not installed already.
+I've built the DLL using VS 2015, and Microsoft is not providing those runtimes (who knows why) with Windows 10 yet.

 AutoHotkey script, and examples:

 	DetectHiddenWindows, On